This… is… DEMOCRACY!

 “Your vote is secret”: Voting and ballot secrecy (Part II).

-Pursuant (LOL) to my previous post on voting and ballot secrecy, I will now explain what the phrase “Your vote is secret” means:
+Pursuant (LOL) to my previous post on voting and ballot secrecy, I will now explain what the phrase “Your vote is secret” means.

-Common misinterpretation (or myth)
+Common misinterpretation (or myth):

-• Statement: You cannot tell anyone how you voted or how you intend to vote, because that’s a secret.
+You cannot tell anyone how you voted or how you intend to vote, because that’s a secret.

-So you can tell people how you voted/how you intend to vote.
+• You can tell people how you voted/how you intend to vote.
 There’s no law which mandates that you keep your vote/voting intention a secret.

 In fact, you should discuss your voting inclination as often as you can.